Hidden-goblin/eaidashboard/README.md

 Ensure you have set a redis database.

 Use the migration endpoint `GET /api/v1/admin/redis_migration`.
-The migration process must be launch by an admin.
+The migration process must be launched by an admin.

 After the migration is done, restart the application to be sure not to use the mongodb connector.
 You can even shutdown the mongodb database.